Jacob-Ham/writeups/OffSecLabs/FunboxEasy/README.md

 ![images](images/5.png)

-I see PHP and SQL are mentioned which immidiatly makes me thing sqli ---> php reverse shell as out way in, scrolling down more theres an admin login link, we are greeted with a login page lets try sqli to bypass the password.
+I see PHP and SQL are mentioned which immediately makes me think sqli ---> php reverse shell as our way in, scrolling down more there’s an admin login link, we are greeted with a login page. lets try sqli to bypass the password.

 ![images](images/6.png)